eltonlaw/impyute/docs/index.rst

-.. impy documentation master file, created by sphinx-quickstart on Sat Mar 11 02:25:20 2017.
+.. impyute documentation master file, created by sphinx-quickstart on Sat Mar 11 02:25:20 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.